Genre: sci fi (space opera)

 Holy science, batman!
 Solid, solid science, from the tech to the ‘how do we explain space travel so that morons understand,’ to the little everyday household items, the science in this book was beautiful and well explained.
 Lovers of hard scifi will be at home, as will those who couldn’t care less about the hows and whys.
 The writing in this book is exemplary from start to finish, and makes even the most sciencey of technobabble understandable.

-With all this praise, why give the book under four stars?
 This is probably just personal taste, but the book, IMO, just wandered.
 I don’t mind a little wander, and I love a good drawn-out courtship, but I felt like the first hundred pages of this book were functionally unnecessary and seemed to just be filler.
 The book lacked in sort of standard structure, or a try-fail cycle, or even a strong narrative arc (an overall arc.
 Characters had great arcs).
 It just…didn’t seem to go anywhere, and we didn’t even get a through-line until halfway through the book.
 The story seemed more vouyeristic, like an episode of The Truman Show, Space Cadet Edition.
 We’re just…watching everyone’s everyday.
 We get to see all the little mechanics of the ship, and personal interactions, and minor stakes.
 We get extended meal times and shopping times and hugging times and it just… it dragged.
 But it didn’t drag in bad way, if that makes sense.
 Like, I wanted it to have more plot but I also didn’t mind what I was reading.
 This isn’t a book I’ll keep on my shelf, or that I’ll read again, but I don’t regret the experience, if that makes sense.

 I think this book would be of interest, primarily, for those with a love of cozy, HEA fan fiction, true space science junkies, and anyone who has ever dreamed of ‘clean’ space opera without any mass death or military structures.
 It’s gay as hell, too, so if you just want a good time with some queer beings in space, this is also your book.
 It won a crazy number of awards, so it sounds like there are plenty of readers who have long awaited a space opera like this one!